 Click on the Settings in the upper left-hand corner of the app and click on “Check your PC.”

 The app will list any potential issues with software, apps or drivers for you to address beforehand.

 If it’s pointing out issues, we recommend uninstalling the apps or software until new Windows 10-compatible versions are released.
 While they may still work, there may be issues that make the software harder to use regularly.

 If you see driver issues, refer to the manufacturer for their recommendations before upgrading to Windows 10.

 Before upgrading to Windows 10, take the time to check out software and driver compatibility before upgrading.
-While most major manufacturers and developers will have already compensated for the Windows 10 release, you can never be too careful.
+While most major manufacturers and developers will have already rolled out updates for the Windows 10 release, you can never be too careful.

 If for some reason your system doesn’t meet the minimum specs for Windows 10, the installation won’t be possible and you’ll be stopped before upgrading.
 In the event you run into driver or software issues, work with your manufacturer to sort it out as soon as possible.

 (Article Updated on 16th November 2019)